 The shift from working in larger organizations into a startup is a jarring experience for some.
 Startup culture has its own unique style from established companies.
-Where once a sales rep operated in a well-structured system with numerous resources, now they are exploring unchartered territory.
-Startups are the wild west of the business world.
+Where once a sales rep operated in a well-structured system with numerous resources, now they are exploring uncharted territory.
+Startups are the Wild West of the business world.

 But the wild west of the business world is a wide expanse of unknown possibilities.
 What’s out there?
 What adventures are waiting to be experienced?
 What discoveries can be made?
 And what dangers should I beware of?